nedbat/dinghy_sample/README.md

 - `DINGHY_ACCESS_TOKEN` is a GitHub personal access token.
 [Create one](https://github.com/settings/tokens) with the permissions you need.

-- `DIGESTER_EMAIL` is the email address to use as the author of the commits that add the digest each day.

-You will need a `digests` branch.
-Create one from `main`.
-The action will update this branch with digest content.

 The digest itself is published using GitHub Pages.
-Configure your repo to publish the root directory from the `digests` branch.
+Configure your repo to publish GitHub Pages using a custom workflow.